riccardopadoan28/BIManalyst_g_46/A3/README.md

 # Group BIManalyst_g_46: A3 Tool

 ## About the tool
-Group BIManalys_g_46 has developed a tool that perform a structural cost estimation, working on a given model starting from a given structural price list.
+Group BIManalys_g_46 has developed a tool that performs a structural cost estimation, working on a given model starting from a given structural price list.
 The tool:
 - Reads .ifc elements and their properties;
 - Matches elements to cost items from a CSV price list matching and assign `IfcCostSchedule`;